agmath/BIO4ST1_Group3/Replication_Ainsley_Owens.md

 ### Challenge 10

-Here, I used the `scan()` function to read in a Rosalind genome.
+Here, I used the `scan()` function to read in a Rosalind genome, from the Counting DNA Nucleotides problem, to check that my code is working properly.
 I used the for loop previously created in Challenge 9 to count the occurrences of each nucleotide in the genome.

 ::: {.cell}